samuelbray32/c3po/writeup.md

 ### Observations

 The first step of the pipeline is to extract waveform mark events from electrophysiology data.
 This can be down with threshold detection to identify event times ($t$), followed by "waveform" featurization of each event ($W$).
-For example, this could be the maximum voltage amplitude on each electrode channel within 50ms of the detected event.
+For example, this could be the maximum voltage amplitude on each electrode channel within 50 ns of the detected event.

 This gives us the set of observations $X = \{(t_i,W_i)\}|_{i=1}^{n_{obs}}$.
 Since these are ordered observations, this can also be described as $X = \{(\Delta t_i,W_i)\}|_{i=1}^{n_{obs}}$ where $\Delta t_i = t_i - t_{i-1}$, or the wait time between subsequent events.